FI:PB006 Princ. of Prog Lang. and OOP - Course Information

 - Learning outcomes

-- By the end of the course, the student will be able:
+- By the end of the course, the student will:

-to quickly obtain an in-depth understanding a of new programming language;
+be able to quickly obtain an in-depth understanding a of new programming language and start using it;

 - Names, bindings, scopes.
 Block structure.
 Representing object in memory.